Guides

 Renewable energy is a great alternative to conventional means of powering your home, but what’s sauce for the goose isn’t always sauce for the gander.

-Solar power can seem like a God-Save to the ecologically minded individual; you can reduce your carbon footprint and reduce the money you spend powering your home, but it can be an expensive investment to begin – research everything.
+Solar power can seem like a God-Save to the ecologically minded individual.
+You can reduce your carbon footprint and reduce the money you spend powering your home, but it can be an expensive investment to begin.

 Solar Renewable Energy Certificates (SREC’s) are another way in which you could benefit, through State lead initiatives to encourage and support those who want to go green by incentivizing solar panel installations for homeowners and businesses alike.